openservicemesh/osm-docs/README.md

 - Add a new localization directory to the `content/` directory.
 - Copy the entire directory structure under `content/en` to the new localization directory.
 - Add a new language to `config.toml` in the `[languages]` section.
+- Add a `Disallow` entry in `themes/dosmy/layouts/robots.txt` for your localization directory.
 - Optionally, you can begin translating one or more files in the new localization directory.
 - File a PR targeting the latest release branch.